BIGJRA/BIGJRA.github.io/rejuv.md

 |*Super Repel* |$500 |
 |*Escape Rope* |$550 |

-Inside Ren’s house, read Reina’s diary then check the couch for $500.
+Inside Ren's house, read Reina's diary then check the couch for $500.

 Check out the graveyard at the top: